Could a Majority Aspergers Society Survive?

 Aspergers is categorized as a dysfunction, but why would a society comprised of all aspies (affectionate term for Aspergers) be dysfunctional?
 There is nothing inherently dysfunctional about an individual with Aspergers.
 A society comprised of all aspies would be different socially and culturally than one comprised mostly of NTs (neurotypical or normal person) but not impossible or even improbable.
 Strength is not a problem in Aspergers they are no more or less strong than the general population.
 They are no more prone to psychological problems that aren’t caused by stress.
 Some researchers believe that many of the disabling aspects of Aspergers are brought on by stress.
 This stress is caused by living in and around NTs.
 People with Aspergers experience many more stress related illnesses because they are constantly told to be and act normal.

 The only thing that may limit an Asperger society is their sex drive which seems to be less intense than NTs.
 This could be the reason NTs outnumber those with Aspergers from 100-500 percent depending on hich study you read.
 A low sex drive does not equate to “No” sex drive, either way if a female person with Aspergers wanted to try and increase her sex drive, she could do so by visiting an official site like this.
-If we look at the sex drive issue in an evolutionary sense Asperger man’s decreased sex drive would result in fewer children and a lower population density than other hominid groups.
+If we look at the sex drive issue in an evolutionary sense Asperger man’s decreased sex drive would result in fewer children and a lower population density than other hominid groups (nowadays men can buy things like sildenafil online in order to increase their sex drive and limit male impotence).
 This fits in with the overall speculative model for this possible human ancestor.
 Unlike his Homo sapien cousin Asperger’s man does not hunt in large cooperative groups.
 Instead he is a solitary hunter.
 This means that the Asperger groups would be protein poor compared to other human groups leading to lower population sizes.
 I think a suggestion for further study should revolve around family size in Asperger diagnosed families.
 Are the families smaller than average and a secondary study might look at infant mortality rates.

 What Would a Society Comprised of a Majority of People with Aspergers Look Like?